Z-zenos/Network-Programming/Week5/readme.md

-# Account management system base UDP
+# Account management system base TCP

-- Use UDP to send request and get response to server
+- Use TCP to send request and get response to server
 - Features:
   - Use socket
   - Connect client and server